Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

     - A graph MAY be empty (i.e., it may contain no triples).
     - A graph corresponding to one graph node MAY occur multiple times in a stream or a stream frame.
 The consumer MUST treat all occurrences of the graph as a single RDF graph.
     - A graph MAY span more than one stream frame.
 The consumer MUST treat the graph spanning several stream frames as a single RDF graph.
+    - Exactly one field in the `RdfGraphStart` message MUST be set – no repeated terms are allowed here.
+The consumer SHOULD throw an error if no field in the `graph` oneof is set.

 !!! note

     If the stream is meant to represent a single RDF dataset, then the graphs should be able to stretch across several stream frames.
 If the stream is meant to represent a stream of RDF datasets, then the graphs should be contained within a single stream frame.

+#### Repeated terms

+Both `RdfTriple` and `RdfQuad` offer a simple compression mechanism – repeated terms.
+If a term in a given position (subject, predicate, object, or graph node in quads) is not set, then it is interpreted to be the same as the term in the same position in the previous triple or quad.
+Repeated terms are encoded simply by not setting any field in the corresponding oneof, and therefore take up zero bytes in the stream.

+- Repeated terms MUST NOT occur in quoted triples.
+- Repeated terms MUST NOT occur in the first statement row of the stream.
+- Repeated terms MAY occur in the first statement row of a stream frame.
+In this case, the repeated terms MUST be interpreted as repeated from the previous stream frame.
+- A repeated term in a given position MAY occur after a repeated term.
+The consumer MUST interpret all consecutive appearances of the repeated term as the same term.

+??? example "Example (click to expand)"

+    In the example the wrapping `RdfStreamRow`s were omitted for brevity:

+    ```protobuf
+    # First row
+    RdfTriple {
+        s_iri: RdfIri {
+            prefix_id: 1
+            name_id: 1
+        }
+        p_iri: RdfIri {
+            prefix_id: 1
+            name_id: 2
+        }
+        o_bnode: "b1"
+    }

+    # Second row – repeating the subject and predicate
+    # s_iri and p_iri are reused from the previous row
+    RdfTriple {
+        o_bnode: "b2"
+    }

+    # Third row – repeating the subject and object
+    # s_iri and o_bnode are reused from the first row
+    RdfTriple {
+        p_iri: RdfIri {
+            prefix_id: 2
+            name_id: 3
+        }
+    }
+    ```

+!!! note

+    Repeated terms are a simple, yet incredibly effective compression mechanism and you should use them whenever possible.
+They are doubly effective: not only you save space by not repeating the terms, but also repeated terms are not encoded at all (zero bytes on the wire), which saves even more space.

+!!! note

+    Repeated terms can be simply implemented with four variables (s, p, o, g) holding the last non-repeated value of a term in that position.
+This O(1) solution is what the Scala implementation uses.

+!!! note

+    Although repeated terms can stretch across stream frame boundaries (i.e., refer to values last seen in the previous stream frame), you don't have to use this feature.
+If your use case requires the stream frames to be more independent of each other (see: [stream frame ordering](#ordering)), you can just reset the repeated terms at the start of each stream frame.

 ### RDF terms

-RDF terms are encoded using the [`RdfTerm`](reference.md#rdfterm) message.
-The message has one of the following fields set: `iri`, `bnode`, `literal`, `triple_term`, `repeat`, corresponding to RDF IRIs, blank nodes, literals, RDF-star quoted triples, and repeated terms, respectively.
-Exactly one of these fields MUST be set.
+RDF terms are encoded using oneofs in [`RdfTriple`](reference.md#rdftriple) and [`RdfQuad`](reference.md#rdfquad).
+The oneofs have at most one of the following fields set: `*_iri`, `*_bnode`, `*_literal`, `*_triple_term`, corresponding to RDF IRIs, blank nodes, literals, and RDF-star quoted triples, respectively.

 #### IRIs

 The IRIs are encoded using the [`RdfIri`](reference.md#rdfiri) message.
 The message has two fields that together make up the IRI:

 - `prefix_id` (1) – 1-based index of the prefix of the IRI, corresponding to an entry in the prefix lookup.
-This field is OPTIONAL and the default value (0) indicates an empty prefix.
+    - The default value of `0` MUST be interpreted as the same value as in the last explictly specified (non-zero) prefix identifier.
+    - If `0` appears in the first IRI of the stream (and in any subsequent IRI), this MUST be interpreted as an empty prefix (zero-length string).
+This is for example used when the prefix lookup table is set to size zero.
 - `name_id` (2) – 1-based index of the name (suffix) of the IRI, corresponding to an entry in the name lookup.
 This field is OPTIONAL and the default value (0) indicates an empty name.
+    - The default value of `0` MUST be interpreted as `previous_name_id + 1`, that is, the `name_id` of the previous IRI incremented by one.
+    - If `0` appears in the first IRI of the stream it MUST be interpreted as `1`.
+    - Multiple `0` values in a row may occur, in which case the `name_id` MUST be interpreted as incrementing by one for each `0` value.

+For the default value behavior to work correctly, IRIs in the stream MUST be processed strictly in order: firstly by stream row, then by term (subject, predicate, object, graph).
+This also applies recursively to RDF-star quoted triples.

-At least one of the `prefix_id` and `name_id` fields MUST be set to a non-default, positive value.
-The IRI is then constructed by concatenating the prefix and the name.
+The IRI is then constructed by first decoding the prefix and the name using the [prefix and name lookup tables](#prefix-name-and-datatype-lookup-entries), and then concatenating the prefix and the name.
 The IRI SHOULD be a valid IRI, as defined in [RFC 3987](https://tools.ietf.org/html/rfc3987).

-??? example "Example (click to expand)"
+??? example "Example 1 (click to expand)"

     Assume the following lookup entries were defined in the stream (wrapping `RdfStreamRow`s were omitted for brevity):